By Hilde Thunem (email@example.com)

 Out of the 52 graves containing serk fragments, the majority (31) had fragments of plain linen.
 The remaining 21 contained linen or traces of linen that had been pleated in a very specific manner, making "standing" pleats with a depth of about 2-3 mm.
 According to Hägg, the pleating was achieved by gathering the fabric with a needle and thread, and subsequently drawing the thread tight, then moistening the fabric, stretching it and leaving it to dry before removing the thread.

 The grave with the largest remaining pieces of pleated linen in the entire Birka excavation was grave 517.
-The fragments of linen in this grave appears to have been undyed.
+The fragments of linen in this grave appear to have been undyed.
 There was also a small round brooch placed high upon the chest, but it had no textiles adhering to it.

 517. De största sammanhängande styckena goffrerad linneväv i hela birkamaterialet kommer från spännbucklorna i denna grav.
 Goffrerat linne förekommer även på ena skänkeln til en sax, som låg ungefär i midjehöjd.